-I consider that disclosure of the information marked 's47F' in the documents would disclose personal information relating to third parties.
+I consider that disclosure of the information marked 's47F in the documents would disclose personal information relating to third parties.
+The information within the documents would reasonably identify a person, either through names, positions or descriptions of their role or employment circumstance.

-The FOI Act states that, when deciding whether the disclosure of the personal information would be 'unreasonable', I must have regard to four factors set out in s.47F(2) of the FOI Act.
+The FOI Act states that, when deciding whether the disclosure of the personal information would be 'unreasonable', I must have regard to four factors set out in s.47 $\hat{F}(2)$ of the FOI Act.
 I have therefore considered each of these factors below:

-- the extent to which the information is well known: - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.
+- the extent to which the information is well known; - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.